everx-labs/ton-labs-contracts/solidity/depool/README.md

  Where

 `"minStake":*number*` – minimum stake (in nanotons) that DePool accepts from participants.
-It's recommended to set it not less than 10 Tons.
+It's recommended to set it not less than 10 tokens.

 `"validatorAssurance":*number*` - minimal stake for validator.
 If validator has stake less than **validatorAssurance**, DePool won't be taking part in elections. ****